Masks Are Making Us Eye-Obsessed — & Cosmetic Surgeries Are On The Rise

 Eyelid Lift

 As you may have guessed, this surgery costs more, both in dollars and downtime.
-"It takes about a week to recover, so you're black and blue or maybe a little swollen for about a week," Dr. Doft says, "and the cost is somewhere between $3,500 and $4,500."
+"It takes about a week to recover, so you're black and blue or maybe a little swollen for about a week," Dr. Doft says, "and the cost is somewhere between $3,500 and $4,500," approximately £2,676 and £3,441.

 Of course, we can't talk about the impact of the COVID-19 pandemic on the field of plastic surgery and cosmetic dermatology without touching on the safety of these elective procedures.
-At this time, most states have given to go-ahead for practitioners to resume in-office procedures — including Botox and eyelid lifts — but with increased safety measures.
+At this time, the UK has given the go-ahead for practitioners to resume beauty procedures starting on Saturday 15th August — including Botox and eyelid lifts — but with increased safety measures.

 "We're testing all of our patients for COVID within 72 hours of their elective procedure," Dr. Doft tells us of the safeguards in place in her New York office.
 "There are a bunch of different rapid COVID tests out there, but we're doing the PCR or nasal swab, which has been cited as the most accurate.
 The test is covered by insurance, but I have to counsel my patients on the importance of isolation after being tested: You can't go out, you can't see people, because if you contract the virus between your test and your procedure, it could very dangerous — as we're all still learning more about the potential secondary effects of COVID."